 Over the last twenty years, Ireland has gone from being one of Europe’s lowest performers to the highest for packaging recycling.
-Despite this, approximately 87,000 tonnes of non-recyclable material end up in the recyclable bin every year.
-While these findings show that the nation’s knowledge of how to recycle is high, there remains a significant proportion who are not recycling and are not actively considering the effects that failing to recycle properly has on the environment.
+Yet approximately 87,000 tonnes of non-recyclable material ends up in recycling bins every year.
+So, while many of us know how to recycle properly, we could all do with a little reminder.

 Did you know that Ireland’s recycling waste is sorted by hand at the beginning of the recycling process?
 These workers are dedicated to removing nappies, mouldy food, medical waste and much more every single day – items which of course should never be placed in the recycling bin!

-We have some top tips for Irish residents to ensure they don’t mess it up when it comes to recycling this Easter;
+We have some top tips for you to ensure you don’t mess it up when it comes to recycling at home.

-- Only place rigid plastic, cardboard and paper, food cans and aluminium cans in the recycling bin
+- You can only place rigid plastic, cardboard, paper, food and aluminium cans in the recycling bin

-- These should be clean, dry and loose with any food residue or liquids removed
+- These should be clean, dry and loose – please remove any food residue or liquids

 Save our nation from contamination!

-Make sure you know what shouldn’t be in your recycling bin:
+Make sure you know what should not be in your recycling bin.

 - Food waste